laszlocph/website/Attack-your-cloud-bill.md

 ## Furher possibilities

 I am extremely happy about this setup.
-While one can enjoy the managed Docker cluster options both from Amazon and Google ([ECS](https://aws.amazon.com/ecs/) and [GCE](https://cloud.google.com/container-engine/)) by standardizing on Docker and orchestrating with tools like Rancher one can achieve great flexibility:
+While one can enjoy the managed Docker cluster options both from Amazon and Google ([ECS](https://aws.amazon.com/ecs/) and [GCE](https://cloud.google.com/container-engine/)), standardizing on Docker and orchestrating with Rancher one can achieve great flexibility:

 * experimentation with different providers is a good route to savings.
 Not forgetting that not being locked in to a certain vendor yields significantly better position in negotiations.
-* One can also spin up test clusters on premise or move certain background workloads to cheap VPS providers (hello [Packet](https://www.packet.net/bare-metal/){:target="_blank"})
+* One can also spin up QA clusters on premise or move certain background workloads to cheap VPS providers (hello [Packet](https://www.packet.net/bare-metal/){:target="_blank"})
 * also, it opens up new disaster recovery possibilities.

 Onwards!